CodeChain-io/codechain/docs/account-management.rst

 Removing Accounts
 -----------------
 If you want to remove a certain account, you should first know the address of that account.
 To do this, simply use the ``list`` command.
 Once you found the address of the account you want to remove, simply use the ``remove`` command.
-If you wanted to delete an account with address ``0xc3bc9c4bd0020fcc9bd294c379b2eb7284c99de5``, then you would use the following command:
+If you want to delete an account with address ``0xc3bc9c4bd0020fcc9bd294c379b2eb7284c99de5``, then use the following command:
 ::

     ./target/release/codechain account remove 0xc3bc9c4bd0020fcc9bd294c379b2eb7284c99de5